zain1320/ClassroomInsights/README.md

 # class-insight
-Help teacher gain insight on the classroom and help students engage.
+Help teachers gain insight on the classroom and help students engage.